jeraman/projetoProibidao/insercoes/basic_example/README.md

 > 2. Run the 'from_youtube_to_pd_via_jack.sh' script, passing the _copied URL_ and the _Pd patch_ (in this case, _"main.pd"_) as parameters;

-> 3. Modify the Jack patch, so that there are only two connections: a) from pd-extended to system; and b) from ffmpeg-output to pd-extended.
+> 3. *[Out of data.
+No need to do this.
+Kept for reference]* Modify the Jack patch, so that there are only two connections: a) from pd-extended to system; and b) from ffmpeg-output to pd-extended.
 As follows:

 > ![Jack1] (jack1.png)